wiseman-timelord/InfoEventMon/README.md

 - Issue with finding text in report, this will require test scripts, to see what is going on when retrieving applicable lines.
 - However it ends up working, I will need to implement this into the functions.
 - remember to try include some limited drive info in system, see how much space is left.
+2. When it produce the "SystemEvents.Log", or the other one, it should then prompt "Select; Open = O, Back = B: "...
+- if open then open the file with notepad.
+- the other text on the page near the bottom needs a little work also.
+- consider using the ".\cache" folder.

 ## Description
 InfoEventMon Will become a tool for, System Information, Device Monitoring, System Events, in one place, it will all be done through cmdlets, so, dont expect much.